 There is, however, one important caveat here.
 You need to make sure the property isn’t cheap because of some problem or issue.
 For example: Is it too far from amenities?
 Would it be too expensive to get utility services to?
 And is it zoned properly?

 Bank-owned Properties – These are usually foreclosed properties that you can pick up at a great price if you do your research.
 Keep in mind that banks want to unload these properties as fast as possible, for banks are in the business of lending money, not managing a property.

-To find out about this kind of cheap land for sale in Washington DC and North Carolina, you can contact the bank directly and simply ask about foreclosure listings.
+To find out about this kind of cheap land for sale in Charlotte, you can contact the bank directly and simply ask about foreclosure listings.
 You can also keep an eye on the local newspaper and other appropriate places for sheriff sale announcements.
 At a sheriff sale, you can often, with the right bid, buy a piece of land for quite a bit less than the appraised value.

 Rural Land – Owners of tracts of rural land are often eager to sell because the property is just costing them money.
 It will take some legwork, but contacting the owners directly is the best way to proceed.
 And these landowners are very often willing to consider owner financing.

 Land Brokers – Going through a land broker can also be a smart move.
 They deal exclusively in parcels of vacant land, a lot of them, and have a great many listings.
 Another plus is they have already researched or even purchased foreclosures, which means they will have cheap properties for sale.
 They also offer many cash deals where the price is substantially reduced.

 What to Look Out For